huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 ## Attributes Reference

-All above argument parameters can be exported as attribute parameters along with attribute reference.
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a resource ID in UUID format.

 * `status` -  Node status information.

 * `billing_mode` -  Billing mode of a node.

 ## Timeouts
 This resource provides the following timeouts configuration options: